 GameyeClientManager

 This is the central class of the Player management, responsible for integrating all other already described parts and making them work together.
-We can describe this class as able to perform the following tasks:

 1. Update the list of active servers by requesting information from Gameye service using the API and populating the UI with the processed data.
 This occurs on a regular basis based on the refreshInterval value (UpdateSessions method).